Archibald Stuart

 Archibald Stuart (December 2, 1795 – September 20, 1855) was a nineteenth-century politician and lawyer from Virginia.
 He was the first cousin of Alexander Hugh Holmes Stuart and the father of Confederate General James Ewell Brown "Jeb" Stuart, who was the seventh of eleven children.

 Early life

-Born in Lynchburg, Virginia to Anne Dabney Stuart and Judge Alexander Stuart (who had previously served in both houses of the Virginia General Assembly), Stuart received a private education suitable to his class.
-He attended the College of William & Mary from c.
+Archibald Stuart was born in Lynchburg, Virginia to Anne Dabney Stuart and Alexander Stuart, a judge and politician who had previously served in both houses of the Virginia General Assembly.
+Stuart received a private education suitable to his class, before attending the College of William & Mary from c.
 1777 to 1780.